Nov 12, 2024

 Empathy is the ability to view a situation from someone else’s perspective.
 Psychologists Daniel Goleman and Paul Ekman identified three components of empathy: cognitive, emotional and compassionate.

-- Cognitive empathy is acquiring complete knowledge of a person’s thoughts and feelings to accurately understand their emotions.
+• Cognitive empathy is acquiring a holistic knowledge of a person’s thoughts and feelings to accurately understand their emotions.

 How B2B brands gain empathy